AliSajid/tictactoe/README.md

 <!-- vale write-good.Passive = NO -->
 <!-- vale Google.Passive = NO -->
 This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
+By participating, You are expected to uphold this code.
 <!-- vale Google.Passive = YES -->
 <!-- vale write-good.Passive = YES -->